LearnersGuild/learnathon/instructions-facilitator.md

 First, you need to orient the Players and explain the game to them.
 Before they begin pairing, you should explain to them:

 - The schedule for the day
+- The goals of the Learnathon - how to win
+- How to ask for help

+All of this information is available in the [README](./README.md) for Players to reference, but it is important for you to repeat it.

+#### Run First Challenge Attempt

+The first thing Players do is to make a solo attempt at the challenge.

+Make sure each player has a laptop, a link to the challenge, and a link to the feedback form.

+Make sure that all Players are well informed of the timeline.

+#### Orient for Pairing

+Before running pairing sessions, you need to orient the Players to feedback and to how pairing will work.

+Share with them:

 - How pairing works
 - Whom they are pairing with
 - How feedback works (share link to Feedback Log)
 - What good feedback looks like
-- How to ask for help

-All of this information is available in the [README](./README.md) for Players to reference, but it is important for you to repeat it.

 #### Run Pairing Sessions